adamhinton/CMDBuddy/README.md

 CMDBuddy is a full-stack application designed to help users create, manage, and customize CLI commands and their associated parameters.

-This is designed for developers who often find themselves running the same CLI commands over and over, often with different dynamic variables.
-CMDBuddy streamlines that by letting them save commands, input values for the parameters to the UI, and quickly copy the generated commands.
+This is meant for developers who often find themselves running the same CLI commands over and over, often with different dynamic variables.
+CMDBuddy streamlines that by letting them save commands, input values for the commands' parameters to the UI, and quickly copy the generated commands.

 ### Backend Overview